Uncommon.co launches and raises $18m to bring objectivity and efficiency to hiring

 Uncommon.co, which launched today, is hoping to change this manual model by using artificial intelligence to identify exactly the requirements for job postings and matching those jobs perfectly to qualified applicants.
 Also today, the company announced that it has raised an $18 million Series A round from Canaan Partners, Spark Capital, and Zeev Ventures.

-CEO Amir Ashkenazi and President and CTO Teg Grenager founded the company in 2016, after working together on Adap.tv, which sold to AOL for $405 million in mid-2013 and was the largest acquisition AOL had made up to that time (AOL, now Oath following its merger with Yahoo, is TechCrunch’s parent company).
+President Amir Ashkenazi and CEO Teg Grenager founded the company in 2016, after working together on Adap.tv, which sold to AOL for $405 million in mid-2013 and was the largest acquisition AOL had made up to that time (AOL, now Oath following its merger with Yahoo, is TechCrunch’s parent company).
 Adap.tv was a programmatic video advertising network that allowed ad buyers quick à la carte access to targeted audiences with a real-time bidding pricing system.

 Ashkenazi and Grenager started Uncommon.co when they realized that some of the insights they had learned from programmatic advertising as a marketplace could be applied to recruiting.
 Grenager studied AI at Stanford as a PhD student and has been working the past two years building out the models used for understanding hiring.
 In fact, the founders told me that they had ingested around 5 million job postings and 50 million resumes in order to tune their models.

-Note: Update: We have switched the titles of Ashkenazi and Grenager.
-The titles were changed during the announcement of the fundraise.Featured Image: Anthony Lanzilote/Bloomberg/Getty Images